 Housing costs in Davie are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

-Davie is a very ethnically-diverse town.
+Davie is an extremely ethnically-diverse town.
 The people who call Davie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davie residents report their race to be White, followed by Black or African-American.
 Davie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.11% of the town’s residents.
+People of Hispanic or Latino origin account for 33.00% of the town’s residents.
 Important ancestries of people in Davie include Irish, German, English, and Polish.

 The most common language spoken in Davie is English.
 Other important languages spoken here include Spanish and French.